craigerm/sps-cli/README.md

-# Templa CLI- Shopify theme dev workflow tool
+# Tymo CLI- Shopify theme dev workflow tool

 > [!WARNING]
 > This is a work in-progress and subject to change.
 Use at your own risk.